fishi0x01/fishi0x01.github.io/pages/projects.md

 ---
 layout: page
-title: Projects
+title: "[ A ]"
-permalink: /projects/
+permalink: /arr/
 ---

-A list of some projects I worked on:
+Some companies I had the honor to work with during my time at Project A:

 * [HiMate](https://himate.org)